 Bizarre Alien Senses: prot is confirmed early on as being able to somehow detect infrared wavelengths of light.
 He claims it's an evolutionary trait due to the persistently low light conditions on K-PAX.
 It's also hinted that he's watching Powell at one point through a two-way mirror, and he's able to understand animals.

 Blue and Orange Morality: Zigzagged. prot claims every being in the universe is capable of telling right from wrong.
-Their mastery of this on K-PAX has created a society where no crimes are committed, no harm is payed and no laws are necessary.
+Their mastery of this on K-PAX has created a society where no crimes are committed, no harm is done and no laws are necessary.
 He later claims that the human need to punish misbehavior, "an eye for an eye," is seen as a destructive and stupid practice by most other species in the universe

 Bluebird of Happiness: prot tasks his obsessive-compulsive fellow patient Howie with "finding the Bluebird of Happiness".
 Rather than his usual routines, Howie sits quietly in front of the windows for days, watching the trees.
 When the Institute is visited by a blue jay, he erupts into an ecstatic frenzy, and his joy is contagious to the rest of the patients and even the staff.